Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What payroll and payment records must be maintained?

-New Hampshire employers must pay all wages due to employees within eight calendar days of the end of the week in which the work was performed (RSA 275:43).
-If an employer uses a pay period that is less frequent than weekly, or will result in a payday that is more than eight days from the end of the week in which wages are earned, it must obtain written approval from the New Hampshire Department of Labor.
-The process to apply for such written approval can be found on the New Hampshire Department of Labor’s website www.nh.gov/labor/forms/non-weekly-payment.htm.
+New Hampshire employers must pay all wages due to employees within eight calendar days of the end of the week in which the work was performed if the employer uses weekly pay periods, or within fifteen calendar days of the end of the workweek in which work was performed if the employer uses bi-weekly pay periods (RSA 275:43).
+If an employer uses a pay period that is less frequent than bi-weekly, or will result in a payday that is more than the days from the end of the week allowed by statute, it must obtain written approval from the New Hampshire Department of Labor.
 If obtained, the New Hampshire Department of Labor’s written approval must be maintained with the employer’s regular payroll records.

-Employers must maintain a record of all hours worked by employees who are not exempt under the Fair Labor Standards Act for at least four years (RSA 275:49 and the New Hampshire Department of Labor’s administrative rules (Admin.
-Rules Lab 803.03)).
+Employers must maintain a record of all hours worked by employees who are not exempt under the Fair Labor Standards Act for at least three years (RSA 275:49).
 Such time records must show the time when work began and ended, including any bona fide meal periods.
 If the employer alters entries on time records completed by employees, the employee must sign or initial the changed record.
 Time records must support individual pay sheets; payroll sheets, in turn, must support canceled checks or cash receipts.

 Employers cannot make use of automated or electronic time keeping programs that can be altered by an employer without the knowledge of the employee or that do not clearly indicate that a change was made to the record.

 Every employer must—at the time of hiring and before making any changes—notify each employee in writing as to his or her rate of pay or salary (whether by day, week, biweekly, semi-monthly, or yearly), if he or she is to be paid by commission, the day and place of payment, and the specific methods used to determine wages due.
 The employee must sign such notices.
-If an employer has any policies or established practices regarding fringe benefits (e.g., paid vacations, holidays, sick leave, bonuses, severance pay, personal days, and reimbursement of employees’ expenses), employees must be provided with a written or posted detailed description of such practices and policies (N.H.
+If an employer has any policies or established practices regarding fringe benefits (e.g., paid vacations, holidays, sick leave, bonuses, severance pay, personal days, and reimbursement of employees’ expenses), employees must be provided with a written or posted detailed description of such practices and policies.
+See N.H.
 Admin.
-Rules Lab 803.03) on the requirements of providing written notices www.gencourt.state.nh.us/rules/state_agencies/lab800.html).
+Rules Lab 803.03.

 Payroll records must show all compensation paid to employees, whether in the form of hourly wages, salary, bonuses, commissions, or severance pay.
 Employers must provide employees with pay stubs that show all deductions made from wages.